crowd4u/ci25-nishio/README.md

 # ci25-nishio
-The supplemental materials of the full in CI2025.
+The supplemental materials of *"Rationale-aware Label Aggregation in Crowdsourcing"* in CI2025.